Doubly infinite residual neural networks: a diffusion process approach

 \end{corollary}

 The parametrization of \cref{ass:diffusion_parameters_cnn} is $\mathcal{O}(D^2F^2)$.
-Hereafter we introduce a more parsimonious parameterization which is based on tensor Gaussian distributions; this is a natural generalization of the matrix Gaussian distribution \cite{gupta1999matrix}.
+Hereafter we introduce a more parsimonious parameterization which is based on tensor Gaussian distributions; this is a natural generalization of the matrix Gaussian distribution in \cite{gupta1999matrix}.
 The use of Kronecker products allows us to cover this parametrization with a compact notation.
-We also introduce a fully i.i.d. initialization with the same scaling with $D$ as in the fully connected case.
+We also introduce a fully i.i.d. initialization with the same scaling with $D$ as in the fully-connected case.